meeshkan/unmock-docs/docs/introduction.md

 ## Mission

-unmock wants to provide a semantically adequate, mocked version of the internet so you never have to create a mock manually again.
-Before we get there, we want to enforce best practices for testing external APIs.
+unmock wants to provide a semantically adequate, mocked version of the services in the internet so you never have to create a mock manually again.
+Before we get there, we provide best practices for testing external services.

 ## Next steps